 Joyce, sister in law of Elaine Dougan, recovering from brain cancer surgery

-John Greene, Millie’s husband, for strength and healing
+John Greene, Millie’s husband, recovering from surgery

 Cheryl Burke who is in need of healing